trueshpen/HWHL/README.md

 Then open the URL shown in the terminal

 **Note:** If you see "ERR_CONNECTION_REFUSED", it means the server isn't running.
 Start it first using Method 1 or 2 above.

+#### GitHub Pages build

+When you deploy to GitHub Pages, the hosted app will also call `https://localhost:3000/api`.
+Keep the HTTPS API server running on your PC and make sure the certificate is trusted in the browser where you open the GitHub Pages version.

 ## Data Storage